maya-ih/expression-tree/README.md

 # expression-tree
-Creating and evaluating a binary expression tree using prefix and postfix notation.
+After creatong a binary expression tree, this programs uses a stack to evaluate a given expression in infix notation.
+The expression's solution, prefix notations, and postfix notation are outputed.